svohr/mixemt/README.md

 of allelic dropout and the number of variant differences between contributors.

 #### `-n N, --var-count N`
-Call haplogroup a contributor if it has at least N unique variants observed in the sample, regardless of total number of defining variants.
-Use when allelic dropout is likely. (default: None).
+Call haplogroup a contributor if it has at least `N` unique variants observed in the sample, regardless of total number of defining variants.
+Use when allelic dropout is likely (default: None).

 #### `-V, --no-var-check`
 Disable requirement that the majority of contributors's unique defining